radiantlogic-v8/documentation-new/documentation/configuration/identity-views/ldap-proxy-views.md

 4. If you already see the attribute you want to map in the list, click the ![Pencil](Media/pencil.jpg) inline with the attribute.
 Enter a value for Virtual Name and click **SAVE**.
 5. Click **SAVE** in the bottom right to save the page.

-The screen shot below shows a mapping established between uid and sAMAccountName.
+The screen shot below shows a mapping established between sAMAccountName and uid.

 ![Attribute Mapping](Media/attribute-mapping.jpg)

-This means that all entries from the underlying source containing a uid attribute be returned with it mapped as sAMAccountName (as depicted in the screen shot below).
+This means that all entries from the underlying source containing a sAMAccountName attribute be returned with it mapped as uid (as depicted in the screen shot below).

 ![Attribute Mapping Example](Media/attribute-mapping-runtime.jpg)